moberghr/coding-guidelines/README.md

 Use letter `x` as parameter name for lambda expressions.

-If you have nested lambdas, in inner lamdas use letters `y` and `z`.
+If you have nested lambdas, in inner lambdas use letters `y` and `z`.

 ```C#
 // bad